CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/5 Design by Contract - exam questions.md

 - **Postcondition**: Weak postconditions are preferable as they allow more flexibility in the implementation.
 - **Class Invariant**: Must remain strong to ensure the consistency of the class across all operations.

-### If a subclass overrides an operation, what is it allowed to do with the pre- and postcondition?
-And what about the class invariant?

-- **Precondition**: The subclass can weaken or maintain the precondition but cannot strengthen it.
-This ensures compatibility with clients using the superclass.
-- **Postcondition**: The subclass must maintain or strengthen the postcondition.
-- **Class Invariant**: The subclass must maintain the class invariant.

 ### Compare Testing and Design by contract using the criteria “Correctness” and “Traceability”.

 - **Correctness**: